umd-byob/presentations/2015/xx-shiny-interactive-data/README.md

 triggered on the web page can trigger actions in R, and then return a response such as an updated plot.

+In this tutorial, I will describe some of the basic components of a Shiny app, discuss the overall structure of a Shiny application, and provide a couple simple example applications to demonstrate some of the basic functionality provided by Shiny.
+Shiny has been rapidly developing over the past couple years and there is already a lot of useful functionality which I won't have the time to describe here.
+I will attempt to provide some useful links at the conclusion of the tutorial, however, to point people in the direction of other tutorials and sites where they can expand their knowledge of Shiny.

 Getting started
 ---------------